Sunlitspace542/ultrastarfox/README.md

 # HackerStarFox
-Star Fox source code, with modifications for easier creation of romhacks
+Star Fox (SNES, 1993) source code, with modifications for easier creation of ROM hacks